rhysd/github-clone-all/README.md

 $ github-clone-all -count 1 'language:javascript'
 ```

-Above command will clone the most popular repository of JavaScript on GitHub.
+The above command will clone the most popular repository of JavaScript on GitHub.

 ```
 $ github-clone-all -dry 'language:go'
 ```

-Above command will only list up most popular 1000 repositories of Go instead of cloning them.
+The above command will only list up most popular 1000 repositories of Go instead of cloning them.

 ```
 $ github-clone-all -deep -ssh 'user:YOUR_USER_NAME fork:false'
 ```

-Above command will clone all your repositories (except for forks) with full history.
+The above command will clone all your repositories (except for forks) with full history.
 It's useful when you want to clone all your repositories.